EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 \subsubsection{Qualitative Comparison}

-In this section, we conduct comparisons with other event-based depth estimation approaches using sequences from the MVSEC~\cite{GWPHKU:MVSEC} and rpg~\cite{zhou2018semi} dataset.
-Fig.~\ref{fig:mapping_performance_comparison} shows the inverse depth maps produced by our EVI-SAM and the baseline methods.
-The first row displays the raw image of the selected reference view.
+In this section, we conduct comparisons with other event-based depth estimation approaches using sequences from MVSEC~\cite{GWPHKU:MVSEC} and rpg~\cite{zhou2018semi} datasets.
+Fig.~\ref{fig:mapping_performance_comparison} shows inverse depth maps produced by our EVI-SAM and baseline methods.
+The first row displays raw images of the selected reference views.
 The second to the fourth row show inverse depth maps generated by GTS~\cite{GTS,GWPHKU:ESVO}, SGM~\cite{SGM,GWPHKU:ESVO}, and ESVO~\cite{GWPHKU:ESVO}, respectively.
-The last three rows present the semi-dense, dense, and textured depth generated by our EVI-SAM.
-As anticipated, since event cameras solely respond to the apparent motion of edges, the methods that produce semi-dense depth maps can only depict edges of the 3D scene.
+The last three rows present the semi-dense, dense, and textured depths generated by our EVI-SAM.
+As anticipated, since event cameras solely respond to the apparent motion of edges, the methods that produce semi-dense depth maps only depict edges of the 3D scene.
 In contrast, our EVI-SAM can recover texture and surface information to obtain dense depth maps.
 The results of GTS~\cite{GTS,GWPHKU:ESVO}, SGM~\cite{SGM,GWPHKU:ESVO}, and ESVO~\cite{GWPHKU:ESVO} are borrowed from the respective papers.
-For comparison, we select the reference views that are similar to the ones used in ESVO~\cite{GWPHKU:ESVO}.
+For comparison, we select the reference views that are similar to those used in ESVO~\cite{GWPHKU:ESVO}.
 It is worth noting that, unlike our method, the baseline methods exclusively rely on known camera poses provided by an external motion capture system to run the mapping process.
 In contrast, our mapping approach relies on the pose feedback provided by our event-based hybrid tracking modules to achieve depth estimation.
-Additionally, our EVI-SAM utilizes a monocular event camera, while the baseline methods employ stereo event cameras.
-However, it still can be observed that our event-based mapping method gives the best results in terms of the overall depth recovery performance and density.
+Additionally, our EVI-SAM utilizes the monocular event camera, while the baseline methods employ stereo event cameras.
+However, it still can be observed that our event-based mapping method gives the best results in terms of the overall depth recovery performance and the density percentage.